krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - fargate
 - secure, IAM
 - Scalable

+Building APIs with Docker containers has been gaining momentum over the years.
+For hosting and exposing these container-based APIs, they need a solution which supports HTTP requests routing, autoscaling, and high availability.
+In some cases, user authorization is also needed.

+For this purpose, many organizations are orchestrating their containerized services with Amazon Elastic Container Service (Amazon ECS) or Amazon Elastic Kubernetes Service (Amazon EKS), while hosting their containers on Amazon EC2 or AWS Fargate.
+Then, they can add scalability and high availability with Service Auto Scaling (in Amazon ECS) or Horizontal Pod Auto Scaler (in Amazon EKS), and they expose the services through load balancers.

+When you use Amazon ECS as an orchestrator (with EC2 or Fargate launch type), you also have the option to expose your services with Amazon API Gateway and AWS Cloud Map instead of a load balancer.
+AWS Cloud Map is used for service discovery: no matter how Amazon ECS tasks scale, AWS Cloud Map service names would point to the right set of Amazon ECS tasks.
+Then, API Gateway HTTP APIs can be used to define API routes and point them to the corresponding AWS Cloud Map services.

 ECS cluster = many docker hosts acting as one + container orchestration
 - provides a pool of resources where you can schedule anr run containers